Selly Oak Park: History

 The shelter (built in 1899), the bandstand (built in 1908) and the Daughters of Rest Pavilion (built in 1953) have been demolished.

 Today, the Park is maintained for Birmingham City Council by Quadron Environmental Services who provide its non-resident park keeper.

+The park’s history is documented in a book, and an associated website.

 Community support

 In 2011 an active community support group, The Friends of Selly Oak Park, working with the local Council laid out an Art, History and Nature Trail.
 They also maintain a gallery of park photographs.
 An annual community event, the Selly Oak Festival, is held in the Park each June.